Australian AG Porter denies rape accusation, won’t resign

 The woman has not been named.
 Police are preparing evidence to help a coroner determine the cause of her death.

-The case has added to intensifying into attitudes toward sexual harassment and violence in Parliament after a staffer made an unrelated allegation two weeks ago that she had been raped by a senior colleague in a minister’s office.
+The case has added to intensifying scrutiny of attitudes toward sexual harassment and violence in Parliament after a staffer made an unrelated allegation two weeks ago that she had been raped by a senior colleague in a minister’s office.

+The government notified Parliament House staff in an email this week of a new confidential complaints hotline for the reporting of serious workplace incidents.